deadghost/front-end-code-challenge/README.md

 With tests, every modification could necessitate twice the amount of code to be written as compared to without.
 Tests become important when there are many users or when the requirements are very well specified.

+## Logging
+TODO.

+## Production Deployment
+### Cross browser CSS
+We use PostCSS's autoprefixer before we deploy.
+This fixes many CSS issues but not all of them.
+The site needs to be eyeballed on different browsers to look for obvious broken styling.